AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

     * Do not close OnionShare during this process.
     * Do not interrupt your Internet connection during this process.
     * Do not put your computer to sleep, hibernate, or let it be shut down until the download has completed.
+1. Once the download has completed, OnionShare's indicator light will turn back to gray and report that sharing is "*Stopped because transfer is complete*" in its status bar.
+This ensures that no one else will be able to download the sensitive file.
+(See [§ Enabling or disabling multiple downloads](#enabling-or-disabling-multiple-downloads) to learn more about this fact.)

 ## Receiver steps